willashley23/Interview-Stuff/javascript.md

 Follow up: how could we make it so the props were read only?
 Proxies...and what else?

 `Object.freeze` will prevent writing, deleting, and adding to an object's props.
+However, it is **not a deep freeze**, so it will not freeze nested objects.

 ```
 const foo = Object.freeze( {